TUM-AAS/ml-casadi/README.md

 An example of how a PyTorch model can be used as dynamics model in the Acados framework for Model Predictive Control can be found in `examples/mpc_mlp_cnn_example.py` (Approximated) and `examples/mpc_mlp_naive_example.py` (Naive).

+## Functorch
+ML-CasADi now supports functorch for batched Jacobian and Hessian calculation if the functorch package.
+While the batched functorch approach is faster, functorch is not compatible with some PyTorch operations such as `BatchNorm` ([Link](https://pytorch.org/functorch/stable/batch_norm.html)).
+To use functorch batch differentiation adjust the import in `torch/autograd/__init__.py`.

 ## Examples
 ### Approximated
 ```